shikhanair/TeachersPetBot/README.md

 In addition to this auto-set up, There is also a command which allows a user with the Instructor role to give the same role to another user.
 This command will only work for users with the Instructor role already (for example, the guild owner).

 #### Q&A
+The Q&A functionality allow students to ask and answer questions anonymously.
+The questions are numbered and when answers are sent, they are combined with the question so they can be easily found.
+Answers are also marked with `Student Ans` and `Instructor Ans` to distinguish between the sources.
+To ask a question, type `!ask "Question"` in the #q-and-a channel.
+Example: `!ask "When is the midterm?"`.
+To answer a question type `!answer <question_number> "Answer"` in the #q-and-a channel.
+Example: `!answer 1 "Oct 12"`.

 #### Calendar